On triviality of reduced Whitehead group over Henselian fields: Triviality of the reduced Whitehead group

-In this section we give proof of theorem (\ref{intro main}) mentioned in the introduction.
+In this section we give a proof of theorem \ref{intro main}.
 We start with the following lemma.
-We denote for a field $E$ its absolute Galois group by $G_E$. \begin{lemma} Let $L/E$ be a field extension of degree $q^r$ for some $r\in\mathbb{N}$ and a prime number $q$.
+We denote the absolute Galois group of a field $E$ by $G_E$. \begin{lem} Let $L/E$ be a Galois field extension of degree $q^r$ for some $r\in\mathbb{N}$ and a prime number $q$.
 Further assume that the $q$-cohomological dimension of $E$, $cd_q(G_E)\leq 1$.
-Then the multiplicative $Gal(L/E)$-module $L^*$ is cohomologically trivial. \end{lemma} \begin{proof} We show that the cohomology groups $H^1(Gal(L/E),L^*)$ and $H^2(Gal(L/E),L^*)$ are trivial.
-Indeed, by Hilbert's theorem $90$ (cf. X.\S 1, proposition $2$, \cite{Se}), $H^1(Gal(L/E),L^*)=0$.
-By (X.\S 4, corollary, \cite{Se}) the $q$-group, $H^2(Gal(L/E), L^*)$ injects into the Brauer group of $E$.
-Since $cd_q(G_E)\leq 1$, the $q$-torsion part of the Brauer group, $_qBr(E)=0$.
-Hence $H^2(Gal(L/E),L^*)=0$.
+Then the multiplicative $Gal(L/E)$-module $L^*$ is cohomologically trivial. \end{lem} \begin{proof} We show that $H^1(\Gal(L/E),L^*)$ and $H^2(\Gal(L/E),L^*)$ are trivial.
+Indeed, by Hilbert's theorem $90$, $H^1(\Gal(L/E),L^*)=0$ (cf. X.\S 1, proposition $2$, \cite{Se}).
+By (X.\S 4, corollary, \cite{Se}) the $q$-group, $H^2(\Gal(L/E), L^*)$ injects into the Brauer group of $E$.
+Since $cd_q(G_E)\leq 1$, the $q$-primary torsion part of the Brauer group is trivial.
+Hence $H^2(\Gal(L/E),L^*)=0$.
 Thus, the Tate {\it cohomology groups with positive exponents} $1$ and $2$ are trivial.
-Using (IX.\S 5, theorem $8$, \cite{Se}) we get, the $Gal(L/E)$-module $L^*$ is cohomologically trivial, i.e., for every subgroup $H\leq Gal(L/E)$ and every integer $i$, $\hat{H}^i(H,L^*)=0$. \end{proof}
+Using (IX.\S 5, theorem $8$, \cite{Se}) we get, the $\Gal(L/E)$-module $L^*$ is cohomologically trivial, i.e., for every subgroup $H\leq \Gal(L/E)$ and every integer $i$, $\widehat{H}^i(H,L^*)=0$. \end{proof}